 His journey at Enalia Physis began with an internship in 2019, through which he assisted in projects such as Relionmed (LIFE Nature and Biodiversity) and Cyprus Bycatch Project-Phase I (MAVA).
 He also actively participated in several science and educational outreach projects (Acting Together to Address Ocean Plastic) and research expeditions (Mediterranean International Bottom Trawling Survey, Scientific monitoring program at artificial reefs in MPAs).
-Since September 2020 he is working at Enalia as a fieldwork assistant providing support to CERECON (Cyprus Elasmobranchs Research and Conservation Network) and Cyprus Bycatch Project-Phase II.
+Since September 2020 he is working at Enalia as a fieldwork research assistant providing support to CERECON (Cyprus Elasmobranchs Research and Conservation Network) and Cyprus Bycatch Project-Phase II.

 Vasilis is an enthusiastic, adventurous individual with a passion for the ocean and all the mysteries it entails.
 He aims to focus his research interests on further understanding the ecological and physiological aspects of corals established in the Oceans’ twilight zone and within dark habitats (caves, deep sea and ship wrecks).